 (2) Annual media guide checks and online front-office staff directory visits.

-(4) Volunteers who have something to share.
+(4) People working in the NBA analytics industry who have something to contribute.

 (2) They might be working under some department else than “basketball operations”.

 (3) Teams may work with third-party consultants/companies that are not traceable unless mentioned in a public relations bulletin.